malerba118/supabase-comments-extension/README.md

 # Supabase Comments Extension

-Add a robust comment system to your react app in less than 5 minutes!
+Add a robust comment system to your react app in ~10 minutes!

 This library provides comments, replies, reactions, mentions, and authentication all out of the box.